philkleer/typst-modern-acad-cv/lib.typ

 #let cv-auto-cats(
   what,
   multilingual,
   headers,
-  lang: "de"
+  lang: "de",
 ) = {
   // Initialize variables to store course details. let date = "" // Variable to hold the date for each course let title = "" // Variable to hold the title of each course let subtitle = "" // Variable to hold the subtitle of each course let location = "" // Variable to hold the location of each course let description = "" // Variable to hold the description of each course let index = 0 // Index to track the current key in the dictionary

   // Create a headers dictionary based on the specified language, used for translating category names.
   // let headers = create-headers(metadata.paths.i18n, lang: lang)